 Jamie joined PTP in 2011 to support the infrastructure and development of our PowerBase project.
 He is also co-founder and serves on the Leadership Committee of May First/People Link.
 Prior to working at the Progressive Technology Project, Jamie worked at Libraries for the Future as network administrator, national Youth ACCESS coordinator, and Information and Technology Policy Specialist.
 Jamie was formerly on the Board of Directors of Paper Tiger TV where he was an active producer and activist between 1994 and 2004.
 Previously, Jamie worked as a video instructor for Sidewalks of New York, teaching basic production skills to homeless youth.
 He also worked as a community organizer for the Association of Community Organizations for Reform Now (ACORN) and was an active member of ACT UP New Orleans.

-Natalie Brenner, Director of Finance & Administration, St. Paul, MN
+Natalie Brenner, Director of Operations, St. Paul, MN

 PTP Partner Consultants

 Jen, Executive Producer with ProgressNow Colordo, is an award-winning television producer who brings journalistic instinct and know-how to ProgressNow and other groups she works with and trains.
 She was a network producer for CNN, specializing in technology journalism.
 Since joining ProgressNow Colorado in 2005, Jen has become recognized as a pioneer in the use of social media for online organizing.
 Her online videos have been covered by the NY Times, MSNBC, CBS News, and many others.
 She specializes in creating videos and using social media in creative, strategic and personal ways that have powerful impacts.